Christopher Hehir: Life and career

 In July 2024, Hehir sentenced Roger Hallam to five years in prison and four other protesters to four years each under the Police, Crime, Sentencing and Courts Act 2022 for conspiring to cause a public nuisance by organising direct action protests to block the M25 motorway.
 His sentences, which drew audible gasps from the gallery, were criticised by the United Nations officials Michel Forst and Volker Türk and by the scientist Bill McGuire.
 In addition, over 1,200 artists, athletes, and academics including the former Archbishop Rowan Williams, the musicians Chris Martin, Annie Lennox, and the author Philip Pullman signed a letter to the Attorney General for England and Wales condemning the sentences.
 The sentences were, however, supported by the legal professor and former UKIP candidate Andrew Tettenborn.

 Later that month, Hehir convicted Phoebe Plummer and Anna Holland of criminal damage for throwing soup at a painting of Sunflowers by Vincent van Gogh.
-Just before sentencing, more than a hundred artists, curators and academics signed an open letter coordinated by Greenpeace and Liberate Tate imploring Hehir not to sentence Plummer and Holland to prison.
-In spite of this and a nearby vigil, Hehir sentenced Plummer to two years for their tomato soup protest and Holland to 20 months.
+Just before sentencing, more than a hundred artists, curators and academics signed an open letter coordinated by Greenpeace and Liberate Tate imploring Hehir not to sentence Plummer and Holland to prison, and there was a nearby vigil.
+Hehir sentenced Plummer to two years for their tomato soup protest and Holland to 20 months.
 In response to the sentence, activists from Last Generation threw soup at the Embassy of the United Kingdom, Berlin, and similar protests took place outside the embassies of Amsterdam, Paris, and Rome.

 His sentences were criticised by George Monbiot, who compared the protesters' actions with those who had earned suspended sentences by Hehir and described him as "the Judge Jeffreys of our time", and by Sarah Manavis of New Statesman, who found allowing autism, ADHD, and diabetes as arguments but not climate change hypocritical.
 His sentences were also criticised by Alan Rusbridger, and Nadya Tolokonnikova, though Celia Walden was less sympathetic to Plummer and Holland.
 In December 2024, he gave a suspended sentence to Phil Shiner after he admitted defrauding the Legal Aid Agency to file false claims against British soldiers who fought in Iraq, citing his age and declining health; his sentence was criticised by the politicians Johnny Mercer and Ben Wallace.